A Mechanic Explains How To Get Better Gas Mileage

 4. Gut your vehicle of all dead weight.

 Remove everything from the floorboards or seats and the trunk space.
-These items would include tools, unneeded baby seats, extra rubber mats, sporting equipment, etc.
+These items include tools, unneeded baby seats, extra rubber mats, sporting equipment, etc.

 5. Wax your vehicle every three months.